qarham/tf-osh-vagrant/aio/README.md

 Here are AIO Tungsten Fabric OSH setup instructions:

 1. Git clone the repo and update AIO VM IP addresses as per your environment.
-My setup diagram and bridge "br0" config is captured in above diagram.
+My setup diagram and bridge "br0" config is captured in the above diagram.

 ```bash
 vagrant-host> git clone https://github.com/qarham/tf-osh-vagrant.git